katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 	tasks := startTaskGenerator(1, 100)
 	results := make(chan Result)
 	for i := 0; i < 30; i++ {
-	        startTaskExecutor(tasks, results)
+	        startWorker(tasks, results)
 	}
-	resultAggregator(results)
+	resultsAggregator(results)
 }
 ```

 Which has nothing essentially wrong with it, but will
 not work without some further redesign on the
-startTaskExecutor function and the overall concurrency control.
+startWorker function and the overall concurrency control.

 Why is that ?

 # Sharing read channels is fun, sharing write channels is not

-Sharing read channels is very simple, all our N executors
+Sharing read channels is very simple, all our N workers
 will read from the same channel, competing to get tasks,
 and when the taskGenerator finishes it will close the
-channel notifying all the executors, so far so good.
+channel notifying all the workers that there is no more
+work to be done, so far so good.

 The disadvantage of this design is that sharing write
 channels is not as fun as sharing read ones.
 Why ?
-because you have to be very careful when you close a channel
+Because you have to be very careful when you close a channel
-that has multiple go routines writing on it.
+that has multiple goroutines writing on it.
 Reading
 from a closed channel is valid and a idiomatic way to
-understand that some computation is over (no more tasks),
+understand that no more messages will be received on that channel,
 writing to a closed channel is a programming error
 and results in a panic.